Innoxia/liliths-throne-public/docs/modding/tutorials/new-mod.md

 Once you are done editing the file, save it and close your editor.

-You directory structure should now look like:
+Your directory structure should now look like this:

 ```
 Liliths_Throne_#_#_#_#.jar